Skip to main content

 caution

-If you run an unconfigured build (e.g. with bazel query) then select will eagerly load every label on the right-hand-side.
+If you run an un-configured build (for example with bazel query) then select will eagerly load every label on the right-hand-side.
 This causes an eager fetch of tools which don't run on the host platform and wastes the developers time.

 This is a good reason to get in the habit of always using bazel cquery instead, so that the build is configured.